-The information below may give some idea of the most commonly requested research projects but you may have something else in mind - please do contact us to discuss this further.
+The information below may give some idea of the most commonly requested research projects but you may have something else in mind - please do contact us to discuss these further.
 We love a challenge!

-Your family history is not just a list of dates and places, discover more about the lives your ancestors lived.
+Your family history is not just a list of dates and places - discover more about the lives your ancestors lived.

 Trace your British or Irish family backwards in time from what you know (however little that might be) to the beginning of the nineteenth century, often earlier.
 Learn more about their occupations; discover how the lives of your ancestors may have shaped your own.
 Forward reconstruction (tracing descendants of an individual) is also possible.